Tennessee Laws on Property Disputes Between Neighbors

 Tennessee Tree Damage Laws

-In addition, intentionally damaging a tree is a crime in some states and can result in arrest, jail, fines, and other penalties.
-Check the table below to find out if there's a Tennessee criminal statute on causing intentional damage to a tree.
-If Tennessee does not have such a law, general Tennessee criminal statutes, such as those related to theft or property damage, may still apply.
-(To learn more about damages and criminal penalties in tree injury cases, see Nolo's article When a Neighbor Damages or Destroys Your Tree.)
+Unlike in some states, however, Tennessee law does not criminalize intentionally damaging a tree or punish it with arrest, jail, fines, and so on.
+Nevertheless, general Tennessee criminal statutes, such as those related to theft or property damage, might apply.
+(To learn more about damages and criminal penalties in tree injury cases, see When a Neighbor Damages or Destroys Your Tree.)

 Tennessee Statute for Additional Damages